Amritsar

 Attari-Wagah Border Flag Ceremony

-The lowering of the flags ceremony at the Attari- Wagah Border is a daily practice that the security forces of India and Pakistan have jointly followed since 1959.
-The pomp and pageantry of the Beating Retreat and Change of Guard within Handshaking distance of the Indian and Pakistani forces makes for a most charming display.
-The ceremony takes place at the Attri- Wagah Border which is part of the Grand Trunk Road.
-The ceremony is known as Beating Retreat border ceremony on international level.
-The border is located 24 km from Lahore, Pakistan and 32 km from Amritsar, India.
-The ceremony is fully conducted BSF on Indian side and Rangers on Pakistani side.
-Before the event, women and kids from the crowd join the soldiers to dance on the patriotic songs increasing the intensity among the spectators.
-Soldiers from both the countries march in the perfect drill, going through the steps of bringing down their respective flags.
-The ceremony indicates the rivalry between the two countries and also shows the brotherhood and love shared.
-As the sun goes down the nationalist fervor rises leaving everyone high on emotions.
-Thousands of people including foreign nationals, line up at Wagah Border to watch the show.
-It’s a show of national pride.
+The Attari-Wagah Border Flag Ceremony is a daily tradition that has been observed by the security forces of India and Pakistan since 1959.
+This ceremony, known as the Beating Retreat and Change of Guard, is a captivating display of pomp and pageantry that takes place within handshaking distance of the Indian and Pakistani forces.
+Located at the Attari-Wagah Border along the Grand Trunk Road, this ceremony is renowned internationally as the Beating Retreat border ceremony.
+Situated 24 km from Lahore, Pakistan, and 32 km from Amritsar, India, the Attari-Wagah Border Flag Ceremony is conducted by the Border Security Force (BSF) on the Indian side and the Rangers on the Pakistani side.
+Prior to the event, women and children from the crowd join the soldiers in dancing to patriotic songs, heightening the excitement among spectators.
+The soldiers from both countries march in flawless precision, executing the steps to lower their respective flags.
+This ceremony symbolizes the rivalry between the two nations while also showcasing the brotherhood and love shared between them.
+As the sun sets, the nationalist fervor intensifies, stirring emotions among the thousands of spectators, including foreign nationals, who gather at the Wagah Border to witness this spectacle of national pride.

 Quick Facts: